harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_cleaners.md

 2. Develop the database for cleaners/users.
 Assigned to: Harrison | Start day:  | Finished day:
 3. Develop a UI to browse cleaners.
 Assigned to: Daniel | Start day:  |
 4. Develop backend to get cleaners from database.
 Assigned to: Damon | Start day:  | Finished day:
 5. Test and debug.
-Assigned to: Casey, Start day:  | Finished day:
+Assigned to: Casey | Start day:  | Finished day:

 ---